momentumdevelopment/momentum/README.md

 # DISCONTINUED

-If you're looking for a client that is still being actively developed, I reccommend [Cosmos](https://github.com/linustouchtips/cosmos).
+If you're looking for a client that is still being actively developed, I recommend [Cosmos](https://github.com/linustouchtips/cosmos).

 # General